chrismacp/chrismacp.github.io/_posts/2017-03-29-find-planet-9.md

 much time has been spent surveying the local system to try and find it.
 Now citizen scientists can also help by analysing the surveyed images, identifying potential candidates.

-To get involved check out [https://www.zooniverse.org/projects/skymap/planet-9], another citizen science project run by [www.zooniverse.org].
+To get involved check out [Zooniverse's Planet 9], another citizen science project run by [www.zooniverse.org](www.zooniverse.org).

 I have been analysing some images tonight and it isn't proving too difficult at all.
 I've previously taken part in some of the other Zooniverse projects which could be tricky